Jeremy J. Olson

 Jeremy is a libertarian, an eleutherian, a voluntaryist, and an anarcho-capitalist: A liberal in the classical, and proper, meaning of the word.
 He is a secular humanist, and believes that human behavior and morality ought to be guided by the Non-Aggression Principle.
 His personal motto is “Quod vis fac.”

 As an information technology professional, Jeremy specializes in IT security and privacy, and has worked in the industry since 2000.
-He created his first website in 1996.
+He created his first website in 1996, which included support for the EFF’s Blue Ribbon Campaign.
+In 2007, he founded EPRCI, a small web-hosting, IT consulting, and web-development business, with many other liberty activists and organizations as its customers.
+EPRCI is not currently accepting new customers but is still online, and he continues to run the company in his free time.
 He is currently a senior software developer at a mid-size software business in southern New Hampshire.
-In 2007, he founded EPRCI, a small web-hosting, IT consulting, and web-development business, with many other liberty activists and organizations as its customers.
-EPRCI is not currently accepting new customers but is still online, and Jeremy continues to run the company in his free time.

 More…